hammad837/hammad837/README.md

 A fully functional e-commerce website with product listings, user authentication, and payment integration using Laravel and MySQL.

 #### [🔗 Portfolio Website](https://hammad.icu)
-A personal portfolio website showcasing my projects and skills, built with React and hosted on GitHub Pages.
+A personal portfolio website showcasing my projects and skills, built with React and hosted on Hostinger.

 ---